 - Bring attention and assistance to many in our state/country who lack basic education:

 - High school dropouts–estimated rate as high as 33% in Texas

 - Children who do not have books at home

 - Importance and effectiveness of this community outreach

 We support efforts to pass comprehensive immigration on the national level.
 We promote English language and literacy ministry as an effective way to reach all who are strangers among us.
 Learn more at:

-The Texas Education Agency reports that Hispanic students in 2011 account for 50.2 percent of the state’s public school enrollment, placing that population in the majority for the first time.
+The Texas Education Agency reports that Hispanic students in 2011 accounted for 50.2 percent of the state’s public school enrollment, placing that population in the majority for the first time.
 The continuing growth of the Hispanic sector requires serious reform in Texas’ education system to eliminate the economic, language and technology-access barriers for Spanish-speaking children.

 We agree with recently approved Texas legislation allowing additional funding to go to school districts that adopt certain curriculum and teacher quality standards in their pre-kindergarten programs, creating high-quality, gold standard programs for educating our most vulnerable children.

 Recently, we spoke before the State Board of Education urging members to expand test options beyond the GED.
 On July 17, 2015, they approved a process to open bidding for alternative High School Equivalency tests for Texas students.

 Encourage awareness of ethnic diversity in your community, and the accompanying needs of non-English speakers and readers.